 8. Rounded Counter Edges

 Opt for rounded counter edges to prevent injuries and ensure safety.
 It’s a subtle design tweak that makes a big difference in a busy kitchen environment.
+You can find more inspiration for these details in our contemporary home bar ideas.

 9. Slip-Resistant Flooring

 Choose slip-resistant flooring to enhance safety in the kitchen, especially important for wheelchair users.
 This simple change can significantly reduce the risk of accidents.
+You can also explore creative kennel flooring ideas to find durable, non-slip materials for other areas of your home.

 10. Accessible Appliances